William J. Knight

 William John "Pete" Knight (November 18, 1929 – May 7, 2004) (Col, USAF) was an American aeronautical engineer, politician, Vietnam War combat pilot, test pilot, and astronaut.
 He was one of twelve pilots who flew the North American X-15, an experimental spaceplane jointly operated by the U.S. Air Force and NASA.
 He was also selected for participation in the X-20 Dyna-Soar program.

 On October 3, 1967, Knight piloted X-15 Flight 188, the program's fastest flight.
 Flying at a maximum Mach of 6.7 and a maximum speed of 4,520 mph (7,274 km/h), he set a speed record for flight in a winged, powered aircraft.
 The flight was made in the X-15A-2, the second of three planes in the X-15 fleet.

 Two weeks later on October 17, Knight flew X-15 Flight 190, reaching a maximum altitude above 50 miles.
 This qualified him as an astronaut according to the United States definition of the boundary of space.
 However, this altitude did not surpass the Kármán line, the internationally accepted boundary of 100 kilometers (62 miles).

-It was the last successful flight of the X-15-3, the fleet's third plane.
-On November 15, X-15 Flight 191 ended in disaster, killing pilot Michael Adams and destroying the X-15-3.
+Knight went on to have a political career in both Palmdale city politics as well as California state level politics.
+He served four years in the California State Assembly followed by seven and a half years in the California State Senate, dying in office.
+In spite of having both a brother and a son who are LGBT, Knight's political career is most remembered for his anti-LGBT work, having authored the ballot proposition that became known as the Knight initiative.